NVIDIA/NeMo-Aligner/docs/user-guide/draftp.rst

 .. _model-aligner-draftp:

-Fine-tuning Stable Diffusion with DRaFT+
+Fine-Tuning Stable Diffusion with DRaFT+
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 .. note::
    Before starting this tutorial, be sure to review the :ref:`introduction <model-aligner-intro>` for tips on setting up your NeMo-Aligner environment.

-In this tutorial, we will go through the step-by-step guide for fine-tuning Stable Diffusion model using DRaFT+ algorithm by NVIDIA.
+In this tutorial, we will go through the step-by-step guide for fine-tuning a Stable Diffusion model using DRaFT+ algorithm by NVIDIA.
-DRaFT+ is an improvement over the `DRaFT <https://arxiv.org/pdf/2309.17400.pdf>`__ algorithm by alleviating the mode collapse and improving diversity through regularization.
+DRaFT+ enhances the DRaFT `DRaFT <https://arxiv.org/pdf/2309.17400.pdf>`__ algorithm by mitigating mode collapse and improving diversity through regularization.
 For more technical details on the DRaFT+ algorithm, check out our technical blog.

-Data Input for running DRaFT+
+Data Input for Running DRaFT+
 #############################

 The data for running DRaFT+ should be a ``.tar`` file consisting of a plain prompt.
-You can generate a tarfile from a ``.txt`` file containing the prompts separated by new lines, such as following format::
+You can generate a tar file from a ``.txt`` file containing the prompts separated by new lines, such as following format::

     prompt1